Skip to content

 Who Can Be a Guarantor?

-A guarantor can either be an individual or a company with capacity.
+A guarantor can be either an individual or a company with the necessary capacity.

 Company

-A company with capacity means that the company has the power to act as a guarantor for your commercial lease.
+A company with capacity means it has the power to act as a guarantor for your commercial lease.
 This derives from its memorandum or articles of association.
 Any company director offering a guarantee on behalf of a company should be able to demonstrate they do so to:

 • promote their company’s success;